FotoVerite/bakecycle/README.md

 We like bakers and their bread.
 Lets make life easier for them.

+## Development Server

+`foreman start` will start a unicorn server and a resque worker

 ## Errors

 Can be found and logged at our errors site. http://errors.wizarddevelopment.com/